ipfs/devgrants/open-grants/open-proposal-adaptive-ipfs-claims.md

 ## Support and Funding

-This grant is privately funded by advisors Jonathan Ellermann and Dave Snow.
+This grant is privately funded.